Contact structures with singularities: from local to global: Preliminaries: -Symplectic survival kit

 \section{Preliminaries: $b$-Symplectic survival kit}

 Let $(M^n,Z)$ be a smooth manifold of dimension $n$ with a hypersurface $Z$.
-In what follows, the hypersurface $Z$ will be called \emph{critical set}.
-Assume that there exist a global defining function for $Z$, that is $f:M\to \R$ such that $Z=f^{-1}(0)$.
+In what follows, the hypersurface $Z$ will be called \emph{critical hypersurface} and the couple $(M,Z)$ $b$-manifold.
+Assume that there exists a global defining function for $Z$, that is $f:M\to \R$ such that $Z=f^{-1}(0)$, $0$ being a regular value of $f$.
 A vector field is said to be a $b$-vector field\footnote{The letter $b$ stands for \emph{boundary} as introduced by \cite{Me}.} if it is everywhere tangent to the hypersurface $Z$.
 The space of $b$-vector fields is a Lie sub-algebra of the Lie algebra of vector fields on $M$.
-A natural question to ask is whether or not there exist a vector bundle such that its sections are given by the $b$-vector fields.
+A natural question to ask is whether or not there exists a vector bundle such that its sections are given by the $b$-vector fields.
 A coordinate chart of a neighbourhood around a point $p \in Z$ is given by $\{(x_1,\dots,x_{n-1},f)\}$ and the $b$-vector fields restricted to this neighbourhood form a locally free $C^\infty$-module with basis

+By the Serre--Swan theorem \cite{S}, there exists an $n$-dimensional vector bundle whose sections are given by the $b$-vector fields.
+We denote this vector bundle by ${^b}TM$, the \emph{$b$-tangent bundle}.
+Alternatively, the $b$-tangent bundle at $p\in Z$ can be defined, following \cite{Me} (Lemma 2.5) as the set of $b$-vector fields modulo the product of $b$-vector fields with the ideal of functions vanishing at $p$.
+This shows that the definition is coordinate independent.

+Given a $b$-vector field $v$, the restriction of $v$ to $Z$ is every tangent to the hypersurface.
+The restriction of $b$-vector fields to the critical set given by $\Gamma({^b}TM) \to \Gamma(TZ)$ is a morphism of $C^\infty(Z)$-modules and is thus induced by a vector bundle morphism

+As shown in \cite{GMP}, Proposition 4, the kernel of Equation (\ref{eq:restrictionbbundle}) is a line-bundle, denoted by $\mathbb{L}_Z$, with a canonical non-vanishing section.
+In the above coordinates, this canonical non-vanishing section is spanned around the critical hypersurface by the vector field $f\frac{\partial}{\partial f}$.
+This vector field is called the \emph{normal $b$-vector field}.
+It is shown in \cite{GMP}, Proposition 4, that the splitting of Equation \ref{eq:btangentsplitting} does not depend on the choice of the defining function $f$ of the critical set.